G6EJD/ESP32_LoRa_Transponder/README.md

 # ESP32_LoRa_Transponder
 Using a pair of ESP32 Lora Modules as a pair of transponders.

+Each module is programmed with the same code.
+Both begin by waiting a pre-determined amount of time, then initiate the link by sending a message, the correspond transponder then receives the message and acknowledges receipt with a return message and so the process repeats.

+You can use this method; for example, to test range between two LoRa modules by taking one module away, perhaps battery powered and watching the on-board LED blink to denote it received a response from the other unit.

-*** Use the same code on both units, maybe change the name of each unit accordingly:
+*** Use the same code on both units, maybe change the name of each unit accordingly ***

+It is useful to name each transponder differently so they can be identified

 Unit-1 name defined with: String deviceID = "Transponder-1";